keboola/developers-docs/integrate/storage/api/import-export.md

 the `key` and `bucket` nodes, which define the target S3 destination as *s3://`bucket`/`key`*.
 To upload the files to S3, you need an S3 client, there are a wide number of clients of available - you can use for example [S3 AWS command line client](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
-Before you use it, you need to [pass the credentials](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html#credentials), e.g by executing:
+Before using it, [pass the credentials](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html#credentials), e.g by executing:

 on *nix systems:
 {% highlight bash %}